What is a VPN or Virtual Private Network?

-1. Does a VPN cause a slowdown in internet connection?
+1. Does a VPN Cause a Decrease in Internet Connection?

-Connecting to a VPN naturally decreases the the speed of the internet connection because of the encryption process of your internet data that is implemented by a VPN.
-However, with a reliable and stable VPN service provider, this wouldn’t be an issue at all.
-Furthermore, when your ISP is throttling certain traffic, using a VPN can improve the speed significantly.
+Connecting to a VPN naturally decreases the speed of the internet connection because of the encryption process of your internet data that is implemented by a VPN.
+Also, the VPN applications is routing your Internet traffic through a VPN server.

 I have also prepared a comprehensive guide on How To Improve VPN Speed complete with a video tutorial.

 This depends on your VPN service provider.
-While you may think you’ve saved enough money paying $7 a month for a VPN service, this would only provide you up to 3 simultaneous connections.
-A good service provider lets you connect 10 multiple devices simultaneously.
+While you may think you’ve saved money using a free VPN service, this would only provide you a very limited number of connections.

 Multiple connection types must be offered by your VPN service provider to provide better security association, various types of authentication and faster access speeds.

 5. Why should a VPN Service Provider Need to Have Many Servers?

 If a VPN service provider has only a few servers available, this would result in overcrowding and could drastically reduce speeds.

 If you happen to live in a location far away from the few servers being offered, it could also result in the same issue.
 A global presence of servers should be available for more options.